0sir1ss/Carbon/README.md

 :heavy_check_mark: Remove docstrings and comments\
 :heavy_check_mark: Rename classes, functions, parameters and variables

-## :no_entry_sign: Known Bugs ##
-Sometimes the renamer won't replace all instances of the name.\
-This means that later down along the code you may still have instances of the old name mixed with the new name.\
-Possible Solutions:\
-    - Add a for loop to replace it a couple times.

 ## :rocket: Technologies ##

 The following tools were used in this project: